JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 ## Conclusion

-R Medicine 2022 indeed had provided many inspiring information to the attendees with its beneficial workshops, stellar keynotes and useful (and even inspirational) talks at an economical price.
+R/Medicine 2022 indeed had provided many inspiring information to the attendees with its beneficial workshops, stellar keynotes and useful (and even inspirational) talks at an economical price.
 It is highly recommended if you are able to fit your schedule with the conference timeline.
 I am grateful to the organising team for giving me a chance to give a lightning talk.

 Wishing all the best to the next organising team under the leadership of the new chair [Peter Higgins](https://twitter.com/ibddoctor).

-If you wish to help up with the planning and preparation of future R Medicine conference, do send an email to r-medicine-conf@r-consortium.org to indicate your interest and desire to help.
+If you wish to help up with the planning and preparation of future R/Medicine conference, do send an email to r-medicine-conf@r-consortium.org to indicate your interest and desire to help.